loju/igamble/README.md

 Factor could be defined in (Admin -> Wager models)

-You can run this app in docker container: `docker-compose up`
+You can run this app in docker container: `docker-compose up` with user `user/user`